haoyehaoye/website/docs/concepts/workloads/controllers/daemonset.md

 When the two are specified the result is ANDed.

-If the `.spec.selector` is specified, it must match the `.spec.template.metadata.labels`.
-Config with these not matching will be rejected by the API.
+**Memo: If the `.spec.selector` is specified, it must match the `.spec.template.metadata.labels`.
+Config with these not matching will be rejected by the API.**

 Also you should not normally create any Pods whose labels match this selector, either directly, via another DaemonSet, or via other controller such as ReplicaSet.
 Otherwise, the DaemonSet